Back To Search Results

 Enhancing Healthcare Team Outcomes

-Nurses will be crucial in coordinating care between the various clinicians.
-In cases where anti-epileptic medications are necessary, the pharmacist will consult with clinicians to determine optimal dosing and agent selection and perform medication reconciliation.
+Nurses are crucial in coordinating care between the various clinicians.
+In cases where anti-epileptic medications are necessary, the pharmacist consults with clinicians to determine optimal dosing and agent selection and perform medication reconciliation.
 With this integrated and interprofessional coordination, timely and directed care coordination can improve patient outcomes.
-[Level 5]

 References